Roman's Revenge: Live performances

 Minaj performed the song live during VH1's Diva's Support the Troops for the men and women of the military.
 The song was accompanied by other singles from the rapper's debut album and "Girls Just Wanna Have Fun" with Katy Perry.
 After winning the MTV Video Music Award for Best Hip-Hop Video at the 2011 MTV Video Music Awards, she said that "The new album is going to have a lot of Roman on it ...
 And if you're not familiar with Roman, then you will be familiar with him very soon.
-He’s the boy that lives inside of me.
+He's the boy that lives inside of me.
 He's a lunatic and he's gay and he'll be on there a lot."
 Minaj performed a snippet of the song during her performance at the 54th Grammy Awards.
 She has performed the song on select dates of her Pink Friday Tour.
 She has also added the song to her Pink Friday: Reloaded Tour setlist.
 Minaj later went on to perform the song during her medley performance for the Michael Jackson Video Vanguard Award at the 2022 MTV Video Music Awards.

 Media appearance

-The song was prominently featured as a diagetic part of the soundtrack to Judd Apatow's This Is 40 (2012) where it is explicitly presented as a young, current, female, pop favorite of the protagonist's wife and daughter, which contrasts with the old, classic, male, rock music he favors.
+The song was prominently featured as a diegetic part of the soundtrack to Judd Apatow's This Is 40 (2012) where it is explicitly presented as a young, current, female, pop favorite of the protagonist's wife and daughter, which contrasts with the old, classic, male, rock music he favors.